 - Dorset Mind will raise awareness within general and specific communities about mental ill health.
-That’s to say it will educate people about symptoms – what they are, what to expect and how to spot them.
-Dorset Mind will educate people about what they can do when they experience symptoms either themselves or someone they know.
+That’s to say we will educate people about symptoms – what they are, what to expect and how to spot them.
+We will educate people about what they can do when they experience symptoms either themselves or someone they know.

-- We will challenge the stigma and equality of mental ill health so that neither stigma nor inequality prevent people receiving the information and support they need.
+- The charity will always challenge the stigma and equality of mental ill health so that neither stigma nor inequality prevent people receiving the information and support they need.

-- The charity will promote the ethos of recovery of mental ill health by educating people about recovery and by directly providing support services to specific communities to assist them in their own recovery.
+- Dorset Mind will promote the ethos of recovery of mental ill health by educating people about recovery and by directly providing support services to specific communities to assist them in their own recovery.

 How we deliver our mission…